 Lou FMH de Leij (born in Heer/Maastricht in 1950) studied biology/biochemistry in Groningen (specialization in molecular genetics and experimental cytology, graduated cum laude in 1974) and got his PhD (on the thesis: Structure and synthesis of the outer membrane of Escherichia coli.
 Supervisor: Bernard Witholt) also in Groningen in 1979.
 After a postdoctoral stay as KWF-fellow at the department of Experimental Cytology (Head: Lou Smets) of the Dutch Cancer Institute in Amsterdam, he returned to Groningen to start a tumor immunology research line within the department of Clinical Immunology (Head: Hauw The).
 He became appointed as assistant professor in 1986, associated professor in 1992 and full professor (in Medical Biology) in 1994.
 In 1998 he moved to the department of Pathology & Laboratory Medicine (PLM) to start the Section Medical Biology.
 The Section Medical Biology grew to contain 100-120 persons, managed a number of well-equipped laboratories & facilities (including the central UMCG Flow Cytometry Unit) and initiated/led a number of educational tracks in the field of Life Sciences.
 The department Pathology and Laboratory Medicine was split and partly renamed to become the department ‘Pathology and Medical Biology’ in 2008.
 Lou de Leij was Head of the Section Medical Biology from 1998 to 2010.

 Lou de Leij was member of the board of the Dutch Society of Immunology (as secretary) from 2003 to 2008; co-founder and member of the Executive Board of the Top Institute Pharma (TIP) from 2006 to 2014; initiator of the participation of RUG/UMCG in the Top Institute Food & Nutrition (TIFN) in 2007 and member of the Supervisory as well as the Executive Board of TIFN (the latter from 2010 to 2015).
-He is co-founder and member of the Supervisory Board of the IMDI- CoRE ‘Center for Medical Imaging - North East Netherlands’ (CMI-NEN, a collaboration between UT, Siemens and RUG/UMCG) from 2011 to 2017 on; co-founder of the strategic partnership ‘PUSH’ between Siemens and the UMCG in 2014 and chair of the MRA Board of PUSH from 2015 to July 2016.
+He is co-founder and member of the Supervisory Board of the IMDI-CoRE ‘Center for Medical Imaging - North East Netherlands’ (CMI-NEN), a collaboration between UT, Siemens and RUG/UMCG from 2011 to 2017; co-founder of the strategic partnership ‘PUSH’ between Siemens and the UMCG in 2014 and chair of the MRA Board of PUSH from 2015 to July 2016.

-• Supervisor of 38 PhD students (18 as first ‘promotor’).
-In addition, 3 theses were supervised as ‘referent’ (co-promotor).
+- Supervisor of 38 PhD students (18 as first ‘promotor’).
+Three additional theses were supervised as ‘referent’ (co-promotor).

-• Establishing the criteria for ‘Principal Investigator’ in the UMCG in 2007.
-Using these and other criteria the UMCG policy for ‘research performance/results-based financing’ was started in May 2011.
+- Establishing the criteria for ‘Principal Investigator’ in the UMCG in 2007.
+Using these and other criteria a new UMCG policy for ‘research performance/results-based financing’ was started in May 2011.
 A further update of this policy was released in 2015.

-• Shaping the Graduate School organization of the University of Groningen as Dean Graduate Studies from 2009-2019 (together with Cerien Streefland, Ineke Ganzeveld and Marjan Koopmans, successively).
+- Shaping the Graduate School organization at the University of Groningen as Dean Graduate Studies from 2009-2019 (together with Cerien Streefland, Ineke Ganzeveld and Marjan Koopmans, successively).
 The Groningen Graduate Schools (GGS) have a dedicated central GGS office and consist of ten faculty based Graduate Schools.

 - A comprehensive PhD student administration and follow-up system called 'Hora Finita' was developed, in collaboration with Strik Design and Fargeau.
-Further commercialization is done by Fargeau.
+Further commercialization of Hora Finita is done by Fargeau.